A Seriously Tasty Road Trip in Paris Ontario + Things to Do in Town

-While I’ve done a lot of travelling outside of Ontario, nothing warms my heart more than to explore more of my own backyard.
-There are so many amazing small towns to explore!
-I admit that I haven’t explored nearly as much as I’d like but luckily I was able to fix that a bit in the town of Paris Ontario!
-This adorable spot in the Region of Brant may look unsuspecting, but it makes for a fantastic Ontario road trip.
+While I’ve done a lot of travelling outside of Ontario, nothing warms my heart more than exploring more of my own backyard.
+There are so many amazing small towns to experience!
+I admit that I haven’t explored nearly as much as I’d like but luckily I’ve been able to fix that with a few visits now to the town of Paris Ontario.
+This adorable spot in the County of Brant may look unsuspecting, but it makes for a fantastic Ontario road trip.
 Don’t believe me?
-Hop on a tour with Tasty Road Trips and you’ll see how amazing Paris, Ontario is!
+Keep reading and you’ll see how amazing Paris, Ontario is… especially with a Tasty Road Trip!

 Disclaimer: This post contains affiliate links where if you make a purchase, I may receive a kickback at no extra cost to you.
 It helps keep IBB alive so thank you!